Field-theoretic functional renormalization group formalism for non-Fermi liquids and its application to the

 For this reason, we don't need to add counter terms to remove such IR divergences.
-However, there can be a new type of IR singularities that are weaker (logarithmic) but spread over extended spaces of external momenta.
+However, there can be IR singularities that are not cut off even when the external momenta are far away from the hot spots.
 In the channels whose spaces of IR singularity have dimensions greater than zero, a dimensionless observable constructed from a momentum integration of the vertex function along the extended space of IR singularity can become singular in the low-energy limit.
 An example of such physical observable is the energy of a Cooper pair determined from an integration of the four-fermion coupling function over the momentum along the Fermi surface weighted with a pair wavefunction.
 In order to express such physical observables in terms of the coupling functions through a non-singular relation, one must introduce counter terms to absorb those singularities into the coupling functions.
 Only then, the RG flow of the coupling functions faithfully represent the behaviours of physical observables.
 Therefore, one should impose renormalization conditions on the four-point vertex functions integrated over one-dimensional manifolds in the space of external momenta.
 We call this {\it extended minimal subtraction scheme}.